 - 4.6.
-Called up but not paid in Tier 2 basic own-fund items [Article 60 COF4] allows called up own fund items that are not yet paid in to count as Tier 2 basic own funds.
+Called up but not paid in Tier 2 basic own-fund items Article 72 of the Implementing Measures allows called up own-fund items that are not yet paid in to count as Tier 2 basic own funds.
 It is important that own funds should not remain indefinitely called up but not paid in, as this would undermine the distinction between basic and ancillary own funds.
 In addition, while some Member States have provisions in national legislation that limit the time period for which shares can remain called but unpaid, not all Member States do so. - 4.7.
-Limited incentives to redeem Article 59 COF2 (1)(f) bis does not allow Tier 1 own fund items to include any incentives to redeem.
-Article 61 COF4 1(d) bis allows Tier 2 items to contain limited incentives to redeem.
-There are two related problems: how to define incentives to redeem; and how to define the concept of limited incentives to redeem. - 4.8.
-Exceptional waiver for the cancellation of distributions The draft Implementing Measures allow the supervisory authority to exceptionally waive the requirement to cancel distributions on Tier 1 own fund items in the event of non-compliance with the SCR (Article 59 COF2 (1)(h)(bis)(i)).
+Incentives to redeem Article 71(1)(i) of the Implementing Measures does not allow Tier 1 own-fund items to include any incentives to redeem, but Articles 73(1)(e) and 77(1)(e) allow Tier 2 and Tier 3 items respectively to contain limited incentives to redeem.
+The problem addressed is how to define incentives to redeem that are not limited. - 4.8.
+Exceptional waiver for the cancellation of distributions Article 71(1)(m) of the Implementing Measures allows the supervisory authority to exceptionally waive the requirement to cancel distributions on Tier 1 own-fund items in the event of non-compliance with the SCR.
 EIOPA needed to decide whether to specify how this waiver should operate and whether the use of an Alternative Coupon Satisfaction Mechanism (ACSM) should be permitted.

 - 4.9.
 The policy objective of Solvency II own funds requirements is to ensure that undertakings hold sufficient high quality capital that absorbs losses when required to do so.
 This benefits policyholders in that undertakings should have the appropriate quality of own funds to mitigate unexpected losses. - 4.10.
-EIOPA's objective with respect to the Guidelines on the classification of own funds is to support the above objective by: - ensuring consistent implementation of the provisions for the classification of own funds between member states - providing clarity for undertakings regarding the combined effect of the Directive and draft implementing measures - 4.11.
-In relation to the specific problems identified, EIOPA's objectives are as follows: - To promote the accurate identification and appropriate treatment of encumbered items. - To promote consistent regulatory practices by specifying how the process of supervisory approval of repayment and redemption should operate including a time period. - Regarding the recognition of items as own funds once the intention to repay or redeem, to ensure that the undertakings' solvency positions are accurately reflected on both an immediate and forward-looking basis.
-Ultimately, this will benefit policyholders since undertakings will be adequately capitalised to mitigate unexpected losses. - Regarding the treatment of called up own fund items that are not yet paid in, to promote a consistent approach by providing a timeframe in which items should become paid in.

-- Regarding limited incentives to redeem, to help achieve consistent application of the regulations across Member States by further defining the concept of incentives to redeem and limited incentives to redeem. - Regarding exceptional waiver for the cancellation of distributions, by further defining the concept, to help achieve consistent application of the regulations across Member States and ensure that only distributions that do not further weaken the solvency position of an undertaking are permitted.
+EIOPA's objective with respect to the Guidelines on the classification of own funds is to support the above objective by: - ensuring consistent implementation of the provisions for the classification of own funds between Member States, and - providing clarity for undertakings regarding the combined effect of the Solvency II Directive and the Implementing Measures. - 4.11.
+In relation to the specific problems identified, EIOPA's objectives are as follows: - To promote the accurate identification and appropriate treatment of encumbered items. - To promote consistent supervisory practices by specifying how the process of supervisory approval of repayment and redemption should operate including a time period. - Regarding the recognition of items as own funds once there is an intention to repay or redeem, to ensure that undertakings' solvency positions are accurately reflected both on an immediate and forward-looking basis.
+Ultimately, this will benefit policyholders since undertakings will be adequately capitalised to mitigate unexpected losses. - Regarding the treatment of called up own-fund items that are not yet paid in, to promote a consistent approach by providing a timeframe in which items should become paid in. - Regarding incentives to redeem, to help achieve consistent application of the regulations across Member States by further defining the concept of incentives to redeem. - Regarding the exceptional waiver for the cancellation of distributions, by further defining the concept, to help achieve consistent application of the regulations across Member States and ensure that only distributions that do not further weaken the solvency position of an undertaking are permitted.